cdlhub/documentation/md/OutputComponents.md

 The occurrence.bin file is read into memory.
 For each summary_id,  event_id and period_num, the sample mean and standard deviation is calculated from the sampled losses in the summarycalc stream and output to file.
 The exposure_value, which is carried in the event_id, summary_id header of the stream is also output, as well as the date field(s) from the occurrence file.

 ##### Output
-There are two output formats, depending on whether an event occurrence date is an integer offset to some base date that most external programs can interpret as a real date (to the nearest day), or a day in a numbered scenario year.
+There are two output formats, depending on whether an event occurrence date is an integer offset to some base date that most external programs can interpret as a real date, or a day in a numbered scenario year.
 The output format will depend on the format of the date fields in the occurrence.bin file.

 In the former case, the output format is;